 Green buildings are constructed with special consideration to environmentally friendly practices starting at construction and continuing to operation and maintenance.
 Leadership in Energy and Environmental Design, or LEED is a program that certifies different levels of green buildings.
 Golden Gate National Recreation Area has several LEED certified buildings.

-The Land's End Lookout is another LEED Platinum certified building.
+Land's End LookoutThe Land's End Lookout is a LEED Platinum certified building.
 To decrease the wasteful consumption of new materials, the building was made from concrete and steel that contained recycled content.
 The concrete was made from materials supplied by local quarries, reducing the use of fossil fuels needed to transport the raw materials.
 The attractive east end of the building is made from reclaimed redwood.
-Over three quarters of the construction waste was diverted from landfills while building the Lookout.
+Over three quarters of the construction waste was diverted from landfills while building.

 Cavallo Point LodgeThe Cavallo Point Lodge at Fort Baker is LEED Gold certified.
 Reclaimed wood was repurposed to construct many of the Lodge's furniture pieces.
 Building insulation was made from recycled denim, eliminating waste destined for landfills.
 Bamboo and other renewable resources were used in the cabinetry in many rooms.
 The Lodge also uses environmentally friendly paints and carpets to minimize indoor pollutants and harmful chemicals found in conventional products.